matomo-org/matomo-sdk-ios/README.md

 ###How does it work

 1. Request the shared tracker
 2. Start the tracking
 3. Track events and goals
 4. Dispatch all events in the queue to the Piwik server
 5. Stop the tracker when the app stops

 Events and goald are stored in a locally persisted queue until they are dispatched to the Piwik server.

 All methods are asynchroneously and will return immediately.
 A completion block will be run with the outcome of the operation.

 ###Notifications

 Notification will be used to inform about the progress.

 - `PTEventQueuedSuccessNotification` - The event was successfully queued
 - `PTEventQueuedFailedNotification` - The event failed to be queued
 - `PTDispatchSuccessNotification` - All queued events was dispatched to the piwik server
 - `PTDispatchFailedNotification` - Dispatched failed

 ###Dispatch strategies

 Three ready-made dispatch strategies class are provided and can be useded as is or be further customized.

 - `PTTimerDispatchStrategy` - Automatically initiate a dispatch after a certain time interval
 - `PTRetryDispatchStrategy` - Automatically perform repeated dispatch retries (until a specified limit) if a dispatch fails
- - `PTCounterDispatchStrategy` - automatically initiate a dispatch when there are more cached events when a certain trigger value
+- `PTCounterDispatchStrategy` - automatically initiate a dispatch when there are more cached events then a certain trigger value

 ##Interface
 The interface for sending events is simple to use: